ankitdani/MasterRobot/README.md

 The project displays a list of books and movies.
 A customer can order a list of items using a cart.

+Stages of the project:

-Phase 1 - Schema design using Oracle - Complete
+Phase 1 - Desin a database schema - Complete

 Phase 2 - Implement a working prototype - Complete